 We are getting closer to our goal of finding better treatments and a cure for dystonia, but we still need your help.
-You can click here to read about the latest in dystonia research and why your participation in Chuck’s Run 2020 is so important.
+You can click here to read about the latest in dystonia research and why your participation in this event is so important.

-For more information on how you can join Chuck's Run Walk and Wheel for Dystonia and be part of a legacy of change, click here.
+For more information on how you can join Freedom To Move: Run Walk and Wheel for Dystonia and be part of a legacy of change, click here.